-This leads me to the only logical conclusion.
+After seeing all the ways they could travel using a limited number of miles, I’ve come to the only logical conclusion.
 Sweet spots only exist because programs want them to remain.

-That’s an open-ended statement as it’s fair to ask why airlines would allow customers to get an oversized value for their points?
+That’s an open-ended statement, as it’s fair to ask why airlines would allow customers to get an oversized value for their points.

 Forgive me, as here’s where I delve into pure speculation.

 That’s a bell curve or normal distribution.
 Some redemptions give an outsized value, most are average (for the program) and some are horrible values.
-The value of redemptions is debatable, like if you’d use 1.2 million points to visit Necker Island and what that’s worth to you.

 Even a horrible redemption can make sense if you have the points to burn or are stuck in a bad situation.
 Heck, I spent 56,000 Delta miles to get from Washington D.C. to Austin when a Southwest flight was canceled.
 Was it a great value?
 Definitely not, but I was satisfied with my redemption, considering the $750 cash price of the same ticket.